techidaily/site-games-able/source/_posts/digital-arcade-showdown-ps5-vs-affordable-gaming-unit.md

 ![The PlayStation Store logo with a cartoon dollar bill underneath](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/ps5-add-funds.jpg)

  Our hardware overview clearly shows that the PS5 is cheaper upfront.
 It will probably cost you more than $500 to get it, though.
 Expect to spend between $500 to $800 dollars depending on what type you got.
-For instance, you can get the regular[PS5 or the PS5 Digital Edition](https://www.makeuseof.com/ps5-vs-ps5-digital-edition-which-to-buy/) for $100 less.
+For instance, you can get the regular [PS5 or the PS5 Digital Edition](https://www.makeuseof.com/ps5-vs-ps5-digital-edition-which-to-buy/) for $100 less.
 You can also find used PS5s on the market to reduce the price of the console itself.

  However, while a PC will take every scrap of money you can spare to compile your hardware; you can spend way less on games in the long run once it's done.
 Sony exacts a high fee on games sold in its store since it has a monopoly on the PS5\.
 On a PC, on the other hand, you can download and install games from any web store that has the product, allowing you to take advantage of ridiculously good deals.

- There are methods you can take to[get games cheaper on the PS5](https://www.makeuseof.com/how-to-get-ps4-ps5-games-cheap/) , but it’s nowhere near as good as the options on a PC.
+ There are methods you can take to [get games cheaper on the PS5](https://www.makeuseof.com/how-to-get-ps4-ps5-games-cheap/) , but it’s nowhere near as good as the options on a PC.

 ## How Important Is Portability and Mobility to You?